ankitashrivastava291995/myfirstweb-64717/src/pages/portfolio/index.md

 ---
 title: Portfolio
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: "Our Technology-enabled solutions are tailoredto meet the demands of individuals &\_organisations……."
 layout_style: mosaic
 seo:
   title: Portfolio